Dulanga-Rukshan/Crytext/README.md

      python3 crytext.py -f encrypted.txt -d

-Show Help:
+Show help:

     python3 crytext.py -h

 Description

 CryText is a tool designed by Dulanga Rukshan for encryption and decryption of files.
-With this tool, you can secure your data with ease by using the command-line interface and various options for encryption and decryption.
+With this tool, you can secure your data with ease by using the command line interface and various options for encryption and decryption.

-## License
+##License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software, as long as you include the original license.